 A Bush Tragedy

-George Anderson, a private in the 28th (North Gloucestershire) Regiment, enlisted into this body of men who fought at the Battles of Alma and Inkerman and at the Seige of Sevastopol.
+George Anderson, Private #3362 in the 28th (North Gloucestershire) Regiment, enlisted into this body of men who fought at the Battles of Alma and Inkerman and at the Seige of Sevastopol.
 Anderson was born in Durham c.
 1832, parish unknown.

 During September 1854 Varna, Bulgaria was the departure port for the British and French fleets bound for Euptoria, Kalamita Bay on the Crimean Peninsula.
 After serving at Malta and in Turkey, the 28th landed in the Crimea with Sir Richard England’s third division.
 George Anderson was not among them; in fact he did not set foot on Crimean soil – so close but yet so far away!
 It was at Varna, two months previously, that George Anderson faced a General Court Martial for desertion on 15th July.
-He was sentenced to 14 years penal servitude.
+He was sentenced to 14 years transportation.
 The verdict was confirmed in England on 5th February 1855.
 Anderson spent further time confined in Varna and then transported back to England where, on 27th October, he was confined in Millbank as prisoner #27177.
-The Millbank Prison register indicates that he had previously received three convictions at Regimental Courts Martial, but with no indication of when, where and why.
 His personal details were remarked as 23 years (at trial), marital status single, he could read and write well and was Protestant by religious inclination.
 Prior to serving in the Army his occupation was a moulder; this may have been making iron or brick castings.
-The register also records that his brother, John Anderson, resided in Newcastle-upon-Tyne.
+The register indicates that he had previously received three convictions at Regimental Courts Martial, but with no indication of when, where and why.
+During his time in Millbank, his brother, John Anderson, resided in Newcastle-upon-Tyne.

 Anderson spent a year in Millbank Prison and was then transferred to Portland Prison as prisoner #5328.
 While in that facility he is recorded on 18th November 1855 as ‘reported for irregularity’ in the Prison Governor’s journal along with two other convicts on board.
 His name appears again a month later when the Surgeon Superintendent of the ship William Hammond inspected all the convicts prior to embarkation.
 It was noted that these numbered eighty men: 66 for public works and 14 to be granted tickets of leave.
 Anderson was among the men destined for public works.